ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

+# Command list

 # Module: Administration

 ## Group: automaticroles
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Commands to manipulate automatically assigned roles (roles which get automatically granted to a user who enters the guild).
-If invoked without subcommand, either lists or adds automatic role depending if argument is given.*
+*Automatic roles management.
+Automatic roles are automatically granted to a new member of the guild.
+Group call lists all automatic roles for the guild.
+Group call with an arbitrary amount of roles will add those roles to the automatic roles list for this guild, effective immediately.*

 **Aliases:**
-`ar`
+`autoroles, automaticr, autorole, aroles, arole, arl, ar`

 **Overload 0:**